-Imagine that you have just processed a colour image and you are happy with the result, but you’d also like to experiment with it a little.
-Perhaps you’re curious to see how it will look if you convert it to black and white.
+Imagine that you have just processed a color image and you are happy with the result, but you’d also like to experiment a little.
+Perhaps you’re curious to see how the file will look if you convert it to black and white.
 Maybe you’d like to apply a Develop Preset or two, or crop to the square format, or even all three.

-It’s easy in Lightroom.
-All you have to do is make a Virtual Copy and experiment.
+Fortunately, in Lightroom Classic, this kind of experimentation is really, really easy.
+All you have to do is make a Virtual Copy.

-A Virtual Copy is an exact replica of the original photo, including all edits made in Lightroom.
-Once you have made a Virtual Copy you can process it any way you like without affecting the original.
+In other words, a Virtual Copy is a replica of the original photo, including all edits made in Lightroom.
+Once you have made a Virtual Copy, you can process it any way you like without affecting the original.

-Virtual Copies are a fantastic tool because they let you make multiple copies of a single image, while using very little hard drive space (it only makes a new thumbnail it doesn’t duplicate your image file).
+Virtual Copies are a fantastic tool because they let you make multiple copies of a single image while using very little hard drive space (it only makes a new thumbnail rather than duplicating your image file).
 You can try out different techniques, and keep all the results.
 Each Virtual Copy exists as a set of text commands in the Lightroom Catalog, an addition measured in kilobytes rather than megabytes.